As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 Upgrading to an electric toothbrush is an obvious choice for a number of reasons.
 However, I find mine to be really noisy, and realized there must be a way to make an electric toothbrush quiet.

-So, how do you make an electric toothbrush quiet?
 The easiest way to make an electric toothbrush quiet is to upgrade to a sonic toothbrush, as these oscillate much faster and hence, make less noise.
-Failing that, you can make your electric toothbrush quieter by wrapping it in a washcloth or hand towel.
+An alternate method is to wrap the toothbrush in a washcloth or hand towel to muffle the sound.

 My noisy electric toothbrush was such a nuisance that I had to find ways to make it quieter, but along the way I decided to just upgrade.